Join our list

 Are you the kind of mountain biker looking to rack up the kilometres?
 If so, The Park to Park Trail is for you.
 Linking Killbear Provincial Park to Algonquin Park, the system boasts 230 km of off-road and mixed-use trails.
 The Park to Park Trail links individual trails and trail systems across several Explorers’ Edge regions to create a continuous cycling option between the parks.
 The best known section of the trail is the Seguin Trail, 80 km of off-road that follows the historic rail bed of the Ottawa, Arnprior and Parry Sound Railway.
 This makes for a relatively flat ride that wanders through forests interspersed with rocky and wet terrain that carries riders into the Almaguin Highlands region.
 Starting on the shore of Georgian Bay, the 6 km Rose Point Trail also follows a section of the same rail bed.
 In Algonquin Park itself, the Old Railway Trail is a 10 km off road stretch along the abandoned rail bed that connects five of the park’s campgrounds.

 Prefer to spend your ride enjoying all that nature has to offer?
-There are multiple options across Explorers’ Edge to discover.
+There are multiple options across the great Canadian wilderness to discover.